harith/slanglog/README.md

     wtf( "this shouldn't be happening!" );
 ```

-*Breath some life into your code.*
+*Breathe some life into your code.*

 Logging levels